CezarHirsescu/Git-Cheatsheet/README.md

 1. Develop some changes to a codebase.
 Put these changes in a branch.
 When the changes are ready, push the new branch to the remote repository.
 2. Go to github and open a new pull request for this branch.
-3. Once pull request is open, other collaboraters will review your changes
+3. Once pull request is open, other collaborators will review your changes
 4. When the pull request is reviewed, it will be merged to the base branch.

 By default, you are allowed to merge a pull request without review from other collaborators.
 These settings can be changed.